You have turned-in this assignment. You can review the lesson and see your previous answers.

 Indonesia's position along this key route strengthens its strategic and economic importance in the region and the world.

-Indonesia's well positioned between some of the world's largest and fastest growing economies.
+Indonesia is well positioned between some of the world's largest and fastest-growing economies.

 From Jakarta, the capital of Indonesia, it takes about seven hours to fly to the capital in China, eight hours to reach India and 10 hours to fly to Australia.

-Indonesia's situation in the heart of Asia makes it a key player in regional and international trade.
+Indonesia's situation in the heart of Asia makes it key player in regional and international trade.

 Indonesia was the founder of the Association of Southeast Asian Nations in 1967.

-This is a group of countries in southeast Asia that worked together to support regional trade peace and cooperation.
+This is a group of countries in Southeast Asia that work together to support regional trade, peace and cooperation.

-Being part of this helps Indonesia build strong economic and political ties with its neighbours like Malaysia, Thailand, Vietnam, and the Philippines.
+Being part of this helps Indonesia build strong economic and political ties with its neighbors like Malaysia, Thailand, Vietnam and the Philippines.

 This means easier trade, more foreign investment and better diplomatic relationships.

-This shows how political partnerships and regional corporation can strengthen a country's global connections and development.
+This shows how political partnerships and regional cooperation can strengthen a country's global connections and development.

-Indonesia is rich in natural resources which play a major role in its economy in global trade links.
+Indonesia is rich in natural resources, which play a major role in its economy and global trade links.

 This makes Indonesia a key global exporter, especially to major economies like China, which invest heavily in Indonesian mining and infrastructure.